 All-Electronic Tolling Customers' Frequently Asked Questions

 AET allows all customers to pay without slowing down or stopping at tollbooths.
 Motorists will no longer pay with cash on the roadway and all tolls will be collected electronically.
 In addition to E-ZPass, the Pennsylvania Turnpike Commission (PTC) is studying other electronic-tolling methods, such as license plate tolling, that would entail billing the vehicle’s registered owner.
 Under any circumstance, E-ZPass would continue to be the most affordable way to travel our system.
-E-ZPass customers are currently receiving a 25 percent discount on average over cash customers.
+E-ZPass customers are currently receiving at least a 35 percent discount on average over cash customers.
 Click here for a more detailed look at how AET works at other agencies.

-The PTC is committed to converting to a cashless, nonstop system by 2018 because it is in the best interest of our customers and the agency.
+The PTC is committed to converting to a cashless, nonstop system because it is in the best interest of our customers and the agency.
 Agencies that have converted find it safer, quicker, more convenient for customers and better for the environment.
 Under any AET system, customers do not idle at toll plazas or stop to pay at a tollbooth, reducing commute times and vehicle emissions.
 In addition, other states that have implemented cashless tolling have seen a reduction in accidents, especially at toll plazas.

 All tolls would be assessed as customers drive at highway speeds beneath overhead gantries using E-ZPass transponders or other options.
 A variety of payment options are being explored to allow customers without E-ZPass to either pay tolls before or after traveling based on an image taken of their license plate.
 Click here to learn how AET works.

 Yes.
 Motorists will always have other options to pay tolls besides E-ZPass.
 The PTC continues to study the various payment options that technology allows.
 It is important to understand that the higher costs associated with license plate tolling options would result in higher tolls for customers who decline the more-efficient E-ZPass payment option.
 As a result, E-ZPass will continue to be the least expensive way to travel the Turnpike.
-E-ZPass is now used by 1.2 million of our customers, who enjoy the savings and reduced travel time they realize as a result of enrolling.
-E-ZPass customers are already receiving a 25 percent discount on average over cash customers.
+E-ZPass is now used by 1.3 million of our customers, who enjoy the savings and reduced travel time they realize as a result of enrolling.
+E-ZPass customers are already receiving at least a 35 percent discount on average over cash customers.

 Yes.
 The safety of our customers and our employees will always remain our top priority.
 The Pennsylvania State Police and the State Farm Safety Patrol will continue to patrol our system and provide service to those in need.
 In addition, our maintenance crews will continue to ensure safe travel.
 The experience in other states has been that cashless tolling improves safety because there are fewer accidents at toll plazas.